 The Group's subsidiary company, Hellenic Petroleum International AG, participates in the shareholding of DMEP Holdco Ltd (48% shareholding).
 DMEP HoldCo Ltd is incorporated in the UK and ultimately owns 100% of "OTSM S.A. of Maintenance Compulsory Stocks and Trading of Crude Oil and Petroleum Products" (OTSM).
 OTSM is established under Greek law and is fully permitted to provide crude oil and petroleum products stock keeping and management services.
-The Group has delegated part of its compulsory stock keeping obligations to OTSM, reducing its stock holding by approximately 66 kMT (31 December 2020: 66 kMT), at a fee calculated in line with the legal framework.
+The Group has delegated part of its compulsory stock keeping obligations to OTSM, reducing its stock holding by approximately 42 kMT (31 December 2020: 66 kMT), at a fee calculated in line with the legal framework.
 All Group's transactions with OTSM are included in Note 21.

 In December 2019, the Hellenic Republic Asset Development Fund ("HRADF" or "Fund") launched an international public tender process for the joint sale, along with HELLENIC PETROLEUM SA (HELPE), of 100% in the share capital of DEPA INFRASTRUCTURE SA.
 In June 2020, Phase A of the tender process was completed, with six interested parties meeting the criteria to participate in Phase B (Binding Offers Phase).
+In July 2021 two binding offers were received as announced by the privatisation agency, which are to be checked for criteria set in the tender before they are unsealed.

 In January 2020, the HRADF launched an international public tender process for the sale of 65% in the share capital of DEPA Commercial S.A.
 Hellenic Petroleum S.A., in a joint venture with EDISON S.p.A., is among the interested parties.
 In June 2020, Phase A of the tender process was completed, with seven interested parties meeting the criteria to participate in Phase B (Binding Offers Phase).
 The Fund and HELPE have entered into a Memorandum of Understanding (MoU) in the event that HELPE is not selected as preferred bidder, the granting by HELPE to the preferred bidder of a call option and the granting by the preferred bidder to Hellenic Petroleum S.A. of a put option respectively, regarding Hellenic Petroleum S.A.'s shareholding in DEPA Commercial, which will enable Hellenic Petroleum S.A exit from a minority participation.
+The privatisation procedure was suspended until the 3rd quarter of 2021.